IceCoaled/Bmp-Stenography/README.md

 notice any crazy audio changes at all if any.
 Currently this only works on PCM format but i have the extensible struct included if people want to make changes to accept other formats.

-the formatting of the byte code used for implanted HASN'T changed it must be as followed in the image below.
+the formatting of the byte code used for implanting data HASN'T changed it must be as followed in the image below.
 I.E '0xFF' or 'FF'.
 ![Screenshot 2024-05-12 092208](https://github.com/Eremetic/Bmp-Stenography/assets/146580877/716c81f4-70af-42ab-908d-8e96238498af)